Quantifying Environmental and Line-of-Sight Effects in Models of Strong Gravitational Lens Systems: Conclusions

-LSST will find an immense number of new strong lens systems.
+LSST and Euclid will find an immense number of new strong lens systems.
 There are various strategies about how to use this upcoming data set for cosmology.
 One possibility is to use all of the lenses to beat down uncertainties using statistics.
-However, if we are entering the systematics-limited regime, this approach will succeed only if one can account for systematic uncertainties (e.g., with our 3-D Lens models).
-An alternative strategy is to use the large number of lenses discovered by LSST to search for a few rare, ``golden'' lenses that have small systematic uncertainties.
-One possible criterion for a ``golden'' lens could be to have a weaker contribution from the environment/LOS.
-Based on our analysis, to minimize environment/LOS effects, we should search for lenses with a large Einstein radius and high ellipticity.
-These large, asymmetric lenses will be less sensitive to the lens profile degeneracy.
-While suggestive, these results merit further investigation to get the most out of future surveys like LSST.
+However, if we are entering the systematics-limited regime, this approach will succeed only if one can account for systematic uncertainties (e.g., with our 3D Lens models).
+An alternative strategy is to use the large number of lenses discovered by LSST and Euclid to search for a few rare, ``golden'' lenses that have small systematic uncertainties.
+One possible criterion for a ``golden'' lens could be to have a weaker contribution from the ENV/LOS.
+Based on our analysis, to minimize ENV/LOS effects, we should search for lenses with large Einstein radii and asymmetric image configurations as these will be less sensitive to the lens profile degeneracy.
+While suggestive, these results merit further investigation to get the most out of future surveys like LSST and Euclid.

-Throughout this work we have assumed that our 3-D models perfectly describe the environment/LOS, but there is also uncertainty in generating the environment mass models that is only briefly addressed here.
-This source of uncertainty will be explored in a forthcoming paper (Wong et al., in prep.).
+Throughout this work we have assumed that our lensing beams perfectly describe the ENV/LOS, but there is also uncertainty in generating the mass distributions that is only briefly addressed here.
+This source of uncertainty will be explored in a forthcoming paper (K.\ C.\ Wong et al. 2017, in preparation).

-\acknowledgements We thank Phil Marshall, Sherry Suyu, Chris Fassnacht, and Stefan Hilbert for enlightening discussions about 3-D lensing.
+\acknowledgements We thank the anonymous referee for his/her comments and careful consideration.
+We thank Edi Rusu, Phil Marshall, Sherry Suyu, Chris Fassnacht, and Stefan Hilbert for enlightening discussions about 3D lensing.
 We thank Iair Arcavi and Griffin Hosseinzadeh for discussions about presentation of these results.
-CVM acknowledges support from NSF grant AST-1313484.
-CRK acknowledges funding from NSF grant AST-1211385.
-AIZ acknowledges funding from NSF grant AST-1211874 and NASA grant ADP-10AE88G.
+C.V.M acknowledges support from NSF grant AST-1313484.
+C.R.K acknowledges funding from NSF grant AST-1211385.
+A.I.Z acknowledges funding from NSF grant AST-1211874 and NASA grant ADP-10AE88G.
 She also thanks the John Simon Guggenheim Foundation and the Center for Cosmology and Particle Physics at NYU for their support.
-KCW is supported by an EACOA Fellowship awarded by the East Asia Core Observatories Association, which consists of the Academia Sinica Institute of Astronomy and Astrophysics, the National Astronomical Observatory of Japan, the National Astronomical Observatories of the Chinese Academy of Sciences, and the Korea Astronomy and Space Science Institute.
+K.C.W is supported by an EACOA Fellowship awarded by the East Asia Core Observatories Association, which consists of the Academia Sinica Institute of Astronomy and Astrophysics, the National Astronomical Observatory of Japan, the National Astronomical Observatories of the Chinese Academy of Sciences, and the Korea Astronomy and Space Science Institute.